Around Nature: Panel discussions

 Third panel: The Taste of Nature

-The third panel with Stefani Bardin, Danielle Nierenberg and Simran Sethi will address food global economies from past, present and future, focusing food and technology, alternative food systems and the loss of culturally appropriate food practices as a consequence of globalization.
+Moderated by Yadira García, the third panel with Stefani Bardin, Danielle Nierenberg and Simran Sethi will address food global economies from past, present and future, focusing food and technology, alternative food systems and the loss of culturally appropriate food practices as a consequence of globalization.

 Stefani Bardin explores the influences of corporate culture and industrial food production on our food system and the environment.
 She works with neuroscientists, biologists and gastroenterologists to ground her research in the scientific world.
 These investigations take the form of single and multi-channel videos, immersive and interactive installations as well as tools for measuring and/or mediating these influences.
 She teaches classes in Food + Technology + Science + Design at NYU and is also one of the organizers for NYU’s Institute for Public Knowledge Food and the City working Group.
 She is currently a member at the New Museum’s Cultural Incubator.

 Danielle Nierenberg is an American activist, author and journalist.
 In 2013, Nierenberg cofounded Food Tank: The Think Tank For Food and currently serves as its president.
 She founded Nourishing the Planet while working at the Worldwatch Institute.
 Nierenberg has authored and contributed to several reports and books, and written for many publications.
 She holds an MSc in agriculture, food, and environment from Tufts University and a BA in environmental policy from Monmouth College, Illinois.